Sudanese civil war (2023–present): Diplomatic efforts

-SPLM-N (Al-Hilu) involvement
+SPLM–N (Al-Hilu) involvement

-The Abdelaziz al-Hilu faction of the Sudan People's Liberation Movement–North (SPLM-N) broke a long-standing ceasefire agreement in June, attacking SAF units in Kadugli, Kurmuk and Dalang, the latter coinciding with an attack by the RSF.
-The SAF claimed to have repelled the attacks, while the rebels claimed to have attacked in retaliation for the death of one of their soldiers at the hands of the SAF and vowed to free the region from "military occupation".
+The Abdelaziz al-Hilu faction of the Sudan People's Liberation Movement–North (SPLM–N) broke a long-standing ceasefire in June, attacking SAF units in Kadugli, Kurmuk and Dalang, the latter coinciding with an attack by the RSF.
+SAF claimed to have repelled the attacks, while the rebels claimed to have attacked in retaliation for the death of one of their soldiers, and vowed to free the region from "military occupation".
 More than 35,000 were displaced by the fighting.
-Speculation arose as to whether the attacks were part of an unofficial alliance between al-Hilu and the RSF or an attempt by al-Hilu to strengthen his position in future negotiations concerning his group.
-Civil society organizations supporting the SPLM-N claimed its operations sought to protect civilians from possible attacks by the RSF.
+Speculation arose as to whether al-Hilu's attacks were part of an unofficial alliance with RSF, or an attempt to strengthen al-Hilu's position in future negotiations.
+Civil society organizations supporting SPLM–N claimed its operations sought to protect civilians from possible RSF attacks.

 Al-Hilu's faction launched further offensives in July, moving into South Kordofan and gaining control of several SAF bases.
-In response the SAF brought in artillery and heavily bombarded SPLM-N positions.
-Further attacks by the group largely petered out after this, with an assault on Kadugli in September being pushed back by the SAF.
+SAF countered with heavy bombardment of SPLM–N positions.
+Further attacks by SPLM-N largely petered out after this, with a September assault on Kadugli being pushed back by SAF.

-In February 2025, the SPLM-N (Al-Hilu) signed the Sudan Founding Charter drafted by the RSF-led Government of Peace and Unity, officially allying itself with the RSF.
+Two years later in February 2025, SPLM–N (Al-Hilu) would officially ally with the RSF, signing the Sudan Founding Charter of the RSF-led Government of Peace and Unity.